Everybody has a definition. Here’s how to make it happen for you.

 The power of sponsorship

 The reason for this disparity?
 The lack of a sponsor, Hewlett argues. “[W]omen are only half as likely as men to have a sponsor — a senior champion at work who will basically take a bet on them, tap them on the shoulder, and really give them a shot at leadership.”
 In contrast to mentors, who provide encouragement and friendly advice but do not actually have the power to propel their mentees’ careers, sponsors are influential people in the workplace who can place their protégés on impactful projects and actively connect them with the right people.
-Sponsorship, unlike mentorship, is a reciprocal relationship, in that sponsors invest a good amount of time and effort into promoting their protégé’s capabilities, and in turn expect stellar performance from the people they take under their wing.
+Sponsorship, unlike mentorship, is a reciprocal relationship.
+Sponsors invest a good amount of time and effort into promoting their protégé’s capabilities.
+In turn, they expect stellar performance from the people they take under their wing.

 Unlike both mentorship and career development programs, the concept of sponsorship requires the recipients of such endorsement to put in as much effort — if not more — than their sponsors.
 “The cardinal rule here is to give before you get. […] Figure out how you can be valuable and sponsorship flows,” Hewlett advises.
 “You don’t walk into someone’s office, particularly someone you don’t know, and say, ‘Will you sponsor me?’
 That is a guaranteed route to failure on this front.”